 More than two-thirds of the world’s countries and territories are now abolitionist in law or in practice.
 111 countries have abolished the death penalty in law (104 for all crimes, seven for ‘ordinary crimes’ only).
 30 countries are abolitionist in practice, meaning they have not carried out an execution for 10 years or more.
 Of the 57 countries that retain the death penalty, 23 were known to have carried out executions in 2016 (Amnesty International).

-At least 3,117 people are known to have been sentenced to death in 2016 in 55 countries (a significant increase on 2015’s total of 1,998), and at least 1,032 executions were carried out in 23 countries (a 37 per cent decrease compared to 2015), according to Amnesty International.
+At least 3,117 people are known to have been sentenced to death in 2016 in 55 countries (a significant increase on 2015’s total of 1,998).
+At least 1,032 executions were carried out in 23 countries in 2016 (a 37 per cent decrease compared to 2015), according to Amnesty International.
 It is worth nothing that official figures are unavailable for many countries, and the statistics do not include the thousands of people believed to have been executed in China and elsewhere.

 Methods used around the world for execution include hanging, shooting, beheading, stoning, crucifixion, gas asphyxiation, electrocution and lethal injection.
 Some countries still carry out public executions.
 All executions constitute cruel, inhuman and degrading punishment; there is no painless way to take a person’s life.

 International law expressly prohibits the execution of children and young people who were under the age of 18 at the time of the offence, pregnant women, and people suffering from mental illnesses.
 International law also requires states that retain the death penalty to observe a number of limitations on its use, including to only impose the death penalty for the ‘most serious crimes’, which has been interpreted as being intentional crimes with lethal or other extremely grave consequences.
 They are also required to ensure that fair trial guarantees are observed, and that where capital punishment is carried out, it is done in such a way that inflicts as little suffering as possible.